 A small 300 g stone was found by an association of European collectors at a location west of the Kem Kem plateau in Morocco.
 A second stone weighing 156 g and designated NWA 479 was recovered a year later.
 It is both chemically and petrographically indistinguishable from NWA 032, and the two stones are obviously paired.
 Northwest Africa 032 is a previously-unsampled, unbrecciated, interior mare basalt that was not exposed to solar wind implanted gases.

 Over the course of several ANSMET seasons, six paired basaltic lunar meteorites with a combined weight of ~1.93 kg were recovered from the Antarctic LaPaz Icefield (LAP).
 Through chemical, mineral, and petrographic comparisons, including CSD measurements, as well as crystallization and CRE age determinations, the LAP lunaites have been shown to be almost certainly source crater paired with NWA 032/479.
 However, some differences do exist between the LAP and the NWA samples.
 There is a disparity in their mineral compositions, considered to be the result of greater fractionation in the LAP samples following lava extrusion.
 In addition, the LAP samples have larger grain sizes than those in the NWA samples, indicative of crystallization in a more slowly-cooled location within a common parental magma.
-Another find from Northwest Africa, NWA 4734, has chemical characteristics which overlap those of NWA 032/479 and the LAP 02205 pairing group (e.g., these meteorites have 3% TiO2; Korotev, 2007), and all of these meteorites are likely source crater paired but derive from distinct parental source lava flows in a common volcanic complex (Elardo et al., 2012, 2014).
+Another find from Northwest Africa, NWA 4734, has a similar age as well as chemical characteristics that overlap those of NWA 032/479 and the LAP 02205 pairing group (e.g., these meteorites have 3% TiO2; Korotev, 2007), and all of these meteorites are likely source crater paired but derive from distinct parental source lava flows in a common volcanic complex (Elardo et al., 2012, 2014).

 The mineralogy of NWA 032 consists of phenocrysts of olivine, pyroxene, and chromite in a very fine-grained matrix of radiating pyroxene and feldspar crystals.
 The olivine phenocrysts (the larger light-colored crystals seen in the photo above) make up ~8 vol% of the meteorite and have measurments of up to 1.3 mm across.
 The pyroxene phenocrysts constitute ~5 vol% of the rock and constitute a larger range of grain sizes, some appearing as small as ~0.2 mm.
 The fine- to medium-grained matrix is comprised of pyroxene, primarily in the form of augite and pigeonite.
 Accessory phases include ilmenite, troilite, and trace metal.
 A low abundance of late-stage mesostasis (~0.3 vol%) is present.
 High-silica glass is found in the abundant shock veins that permeate the stone (~6 vol%).